PSAppDeployToolkit/PSAppDeployToolkit/docs/Start-ADTMspProcess.md

 ## PARAMETERS

 ### -FilePath
-Please enter the path to the MSP file
+Path to the MSP file.

 ```yaml
 Type: String